ShirinG/ShirinG.github.io/_posts/2016-09-28-exprAnalysis.md

 # or the development version
 devtools::install_github("ShirinG/exprAnalysis", build_vignettes=TRUE, ref = "master")
-There might be problems with installation of some dependency packages (especially Bioconductor packages and WGCNA and its dependencies from CRAN).
-In order to install them manually:
 ```

 There might be problems with installation of some dependency packages (especially Bioconductor packages and WGCNA and its dependencies from CRAN).
 In order to install them manually: